Meeting Survivors of Gender-Based Violence Where They Are

 Thanks to their activities, the 12 women and men who make up the Rohingya Refugee Protection Corps create awareness of the harms of gender-based violence and child abuse, the first step towards identifying and assisting survivors.
 They are also models for change in their community, proving that women’s employment and men’s support to the empowerment of women and girls are compatible with traditional Rohingya values.

-In the next part of this three-part series on ICMC Malaysia’s protection and prevention of sexual and gender-based violence, learn how the Refugee Protection Corps, ICMC, and its partners accompany survivors in urgent need of shelter, financial assistance, and counseling.
+In the next part of this three-part series on ICMC Malaysia’s protection and prevention of sexual and gender-based violence, learn how the Refugee Protection Corps, ICMC, and its partners accompany survivors in urgent need of shelter and counseling.

 *Corinne Brodeur is ICMC's Communications Officer